legoktm/mtirc/README.rst

 ======================

-This is a multi-threaded IRC bot that was designed to connect to multiple networks load individual modules.
+This is a multi-threaded IRC bot that was designed to connect to multiple networks and load multiple modules.
 An example bot would look like::

     #!/usr/bin/env python